PoCInnovation/Workshops/software/16.Rust-Tetra/README.md

 First, you need an image.
 Make sure you have a `PoC.png` file in the `assets/images` folder.

 Your program must display an image with the parameter :
-- The scale.
+- The scale of type `Vec2`.

-- The postition.
+- The postition of type `Vec2`.

-- The origin of the image.
+- The origin of the image of type `Vec2`.

 You now have all the necessary information to display an image in your window.